Exaii2/blender-creature-limb-drawer/README.md

 Please do NOT contact me in regards to NFT-projects.

-For my own Artworks I also use my own sets and my own shaders.
+For my artworks I also use my own creature limb set and my own shaders.
 These are not contained in the project files.
-At some point I might update this with more Creature Limb Sets.
+At some point I might update this with more creature limb sets.